Olya-Yer/shipwar_project/README.md

-# shipwar_projcet
+# Shipwar

 This is a primitive implementation of Battleship game.
+The app contains a grid representing the board from Battleship game, user shoud input coordinates of the squares they want to shut.
+Small ship size is one square , medium is two squares and the big ship is three consecutive squares.

 ## Getting Started